Holiday (TV series)

 Holiday is a British television programme, which aired mainly on BBC One, and sometimes on BBC Two.
 It is the longest running travel review series on UK television, showing every year from 1969 until its demise in 2007.

 Overview

-The programme began in 1969 as Holiday 69, and until the 1990s the year was included in the title in this way.
+The programme began in 1969 as Holiday 69, and until the early 2000s the year was included in the title in this way.
 The first presenter was Cliff Michelmore, who remained with the series until 1986.
 In 1974, competitor network ITV launched its own travel show, Wish You Were Here...?, which ran until 2003.

 Each week the programme consisted of reports made by presenters visiting holiday resorts and destinations in both the UK or overseas.
 The locations would be reviewed based on criteria such as amenities, attractions, and hospitality.
 Despite the programme's interesting locations and resorts, it garnered a reputation for featuring destinations that the majority of viewers would be unable to afford.

+The programme spawned several short-lived offshoot programmes, including: